pantheon-systems/documentation/source/_docs/getting-support.md

 No, but we do provide two monthly scheduled calls with a Senior Customer Success Engineer for Business plans.
 Elite plans and Priority Enterprise Support customers have access to an emergency line to page the on-call staff 24/7 regarding downtime issues.

 #### What is Priority Enterprise Support?
-For organizations that want the highest level of support for their whole team, [Priority Enterprise Support](https://pantheon.io/priority-enterprise-support) provides the assurance of SLA-backed 24/7/365 emergency support, expedited responses to normal tickets, and expert onboarding and training.
+For organizations that want the highest level of support for their whole team, [Priority Enterprise Support](https://pantheon.io/priority-enterprise-support) provides the assurance of SLA-backed 24/7/365 emergency support, expedited responses to standard tickets, and expert onboarding and training.
 Contact [Sales](https://pantheon.io/contact-us) for more information.